rheslip/2HPico-Eurorack-Module-Hardware/README.md

 Solder diodes, R1, U3 regulator, U4 voltage reference and power connector J4.
 Hook it up to power and check that the 5V, -12V, +12V and -10v reference voltages are OK

-Solder in all the chips, the larger caps and the trimpot RV1
+Solder in all the chips, the larger caps and the trimpot RV1 (2HPico only).

 The Waveshare RP2350 board cannot solder directly to the main PCB because it has components on the bottom side and must stand off a bit.
 You can solder .1" headers to it and solder the headers to the main PCB or solder .1" header pins in the corners and make the rest of the connections with short wires.